catorceveces/goodreads-data-analysis/README.md

 # Goodreads Data Analysis

-Analysis of the first 10k Goodreads books from list Best books ever. 📚
+A data analysis approach for the first 10k books from Goodreads list Best books ever. 📚